• Skip to primary navigation

 The Gateway to the Keys – Key Largo

-As the very first option along that famous stretch of islands known as the Florida Keys, Key Largo offers the perfect combination of close proximity to the mainland with a laid back island vibe.
+As the very first option along that famous stretch of islands known as the Florida Keys, Key Largo offers the perfect combination of close proximity to the mainland with a laid-back island vibe.
 Much like many of the islands further south into the Caribbean, life moves just a little bit slower in the Keys.

-Lounging around for most of the day is the optimal way to pass time in Key Largo.
+Lounging around for most of the day is the optimal way to pass the time in Key Largo.
 But if you do feel the need to be active, it also happens to be one of the best scuba diving locations in the entire world.
 There are literally dozens of ancient shipwrecks to explore throughout the Keys.

-With it’s perfect location almost as far south as you can get without leaving the country, restaurants in Key Largo definitely have a bias towards local seafood.
+With its perfect location almost as far south as you can get without leaving the country, restaurants in Key Largo definitely have a bias towards local seafood.
 Some of the best spots in town include Key Largo Fisheries, Mrs. Mac’s Kitchen, and The Fish House.

 Over to you…